Love them or hate them; there’s no denying that tattoos have a fascinating history.

 A tattoo gun can puncture the skin between 50 and 3,000 times per minute, penetrating the skin about one millimeter deep in the skin to the dermis.

 58% of women have at least one tattoo, while only 41% of men have one.
-However, women are twice as likely to get their tattoos removed than men.
+However, women are twice as likely to get their tattoos removed as men.

 The word “tattoo” is one of the most misspelled words in the English language.
 It is commonly spelled as “tatoo.”